Ahthe45th/ml_finance/README.md

 Then cd to the top directory then run
 `pip install -e . -r requirements.txt`

-And your ready to start developing
+And you're ready to start developing